soda480/mppbar/README.md

 #### [example3](https://github.com/soda480/mppbar/blob/main/examples/example3.py)

 Distribute alot of work across a small set of processes using a thread-safe queue, each process get work off the queue until there is no more work, all processes reuse a progress bar to show its execution status.
-Useful if you can only afford to run a few background processes concurrently but have alot of data to distribute across each worker.
+Useful if you have alot of data to distribute across a small set of workers.
 ```Python
 from mppbar import MPpbar
 import time, names, random, logging